luciasalar/predicting_depression_symptoms/project_design.md

 ### To address the questions above, we examine using mood pattern to infer depression symptoms.

 Explain mood and emotions and depression.
-Clinical studies suggest mood is an important indicator of depression, there's a lot of controversies about whether social media sentiment reflects real life mood.
+Clinical studies suggest mood is an important indicator of depression.

-Explain how researchers use them to predict depression symptoms in the social media context.
+Explain the current approach of using sentiment as one of the features to predict depression symptoms in the social media context.
 Their approach didn't capture the temporal component of mood and mood transitions.

 ### Contribution
 1. By looking at whether social media mood predicts depression symptoms, we gain insights on whether it's possible to build a ML model that is more algin with clinical theories.
 2. Existing literature use sentiment score within a specific period of time as feature, therefore, the temporal element is not included in the model prediction.
 Here we construct temporal mood features and we explore using transitions of mood as features.

+### Limitation
+social media mood is different from real life mood

 ### Research questions
 1. Can mood patterns and mood transition patterns indicated by social media text predict depression symptoms?